-Where there are doubts as to the technical success or economic profitability of the project, any amounts capitalised are recognised directly as a loss for the reporting period.
+Where there are doubts as to the technical success or economic profitability of the project, any amounts capitalised are recognised directly in the income statement for the reporting period.

 Computer software

 The Company recognises costs incurred to acquire computer programs under this heading.